Jatin-8898/WhiteGraphics/README.md

 # WhiteGraphics
-A simple website made using Bootstrap
+A simple and stunning  website made using Bootstrap